SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy returned the hug, "you're welcome."

-After Pinkie has return to making the pancakes, Rarity and Rainbow Dash enter the room together.
+After Pinkie returned to making the pancakes, Rarity and Rainbow Dash enter the room together.

+Rainbow goes over to the table and sits in the chair beside Fluttershy.
+Fluttershy wasn't paying close attention but she swore Rainbow had scooted her chair a lot closer to her, *probably just your imagination.*

+"I could eat one more, Pinkie," Rainbow said to Pinkie, who had turned around to notice the pair.

+"Got it," Pinkie said before setting a plate of four pancakes in from of Fluttershy.

+"Thank you Pinkie," Fluttershy said before starting to eat her pancakes.

+"You're welcome," Pinkie said before asking. "how many pancakes would you like Rarity?"

+"Thank you for making them darling, I'll take four," Rarity said before walking over to Pinkie.

+Pinkie turned to Rarity and gave her a hug.
+Rarity returned the hug, and started whispering to Pinkie.

+After they we're done hugging, Rarity kissed Pinkie, who graciously started kissing back.
+Fluttershy looked at Rainbow, curious of her reaction.